Dear professionals,

 From India, Kochi

-Special leaves for meeting some special occasions is not a legal mandate for any employer.
-So long as you are giving 12 days Casual leave, 12 days of sick leave, 12 days of Earned leave and special casual leave for sterilisation at the rate of six days for male employees and fourteen days for female employees under the Kerala Shops and Commercial Establishments Act, you are legally complaint.
-In addition to these women employees are entitled to maternity leaves also.
-Over and above these, if you wish to give leaves to meet certain occasions, like death of family member, illness of family member (illness of self would be covered under sick leave) then it is good.
-But I would suggest that bringing the same in the HR polices, Leave policies would create lot of issues in future.
-Being a person who has been in the field for more than three decades, what I have observed is that it will be privileges that would become rights later on.
-Therefore, if you allow special leaves there should be some conditions and it should be purely a managerial prerogative and not a right of employees.
-In the employee handbook/ leave policy also the same should be mentioned that:
+Special leaves for meeting some special occasions are not a legal mandate for any employer.
+As long as you are providing 12 days of casual leave, 12 days of sick leave, 12 days of earned leave, and special casual leave for sterilization at the rate of six days for male employees and fourteen days for female employees under the Kerala Shops and Commercial Establishments Act, you are legally compliant.
+In addition to these, women employees are entitled to maternity leave.
+If you wish to grant leaves for specific occasions such as the death of a family member or the illness of a family member (self-illness would be covered under sick leave), it is good.
+However, incorporating such provisions in HR policies and leave policies could lead to potential issues in the future.

 From India, Kannur